k1LoW/awsrm/README.md

 ## Usage

-### #one
+### ::one

-Awsrm::Resource#one identify uniquely one resource or raise error. this method not like ActiveRecord `find` .
+`Awsrm::Resource::one` identify uniquely one resource or raise error. this method not like ActiveRecord `find` .

 - identify `1` resource -> return resource
 - identify `0` resource -> raise error